reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

    ![](./media2/lab06img6.png)

-1. After running the script successfully, replace the script with the following to create a JSON Mapping.
+1. After running the script successfully, replace the script with the following to create a JSON Mapping and click on **Run**.

    ```
    .alter table Telemetry policy streamingingestion enable